 By default Gmail offers a number of shortcuts however there are others that are not available unless you turn them on.
 Follow these simple steps to turn Shortcuts on:

-?
-To view a complete list of keyboard shortcuts: remember that when you press the? key you need to hold the Shift key down.
+? key you need to hold the Shift key down.
 See below for a comprehensive list of keyboard shortcuts.

 Another huge time-waster is searching through Gmail trying to find a certain email message.
 Yes, performing a basic search is easy.
 However, when you’ve got thousands of Gmail messages, whether they’re archived or in your Inbox it can often be difficult to find precisely what you’re looking for.

 The solution is learning to perform advanced Gmail searches.